ManuelOlvera/WorldMap/README.md

 # WorldMap
-Using raphael.js and google geolocation api
+Highlight visited places on a world map using raphael.js and google geolocation api